mghwajin/eos-basics/wiki/System-maintenance-guide.md

 ![EOS Welcome program v25.10.3-1 with a list of update scripts on the Assistant tab.](./images/eos-welcome.png)

 > See [EOS Welcome App](https://discovery.endeavouros.com/endeavouros-tools/welcome/2021/03/)
+>
+> - [EOS Welcome App](https://discovery.endeavouros.com/endeavouros-tools/welcome/2021/03/) \- This handy app guides you through the installation process and can quickly run useful maintenance operations.

 ---